Edinburgh's only public architectural walking tour

 Olga guides tours in English, Russian and Lithuanian.

-Agustina is an Argentinian architect who studies her second Master’s degree in Architectural Conservation at the University of Edinburgh.
-Agustina also volunteers in the AHSS (Architectural Heritage Society of Scotland) and HES (Historic Environment Scotland).
+Agustina is an Argentinian architect who is studying her second Masters degree in Architectural Conservation at the University of Edinburgh.

 Agustina’s passion for preservation and restoration of the built heritage informs her tours and promotes the consciousness of taking care of buildings.